-Before the court is defendant's motion to dismiss for failure to prosecute brought pursuant to Rule 41(b) of the Rules of the United States Court of Federal Claims (RCFC).
-Although defendant's motion contains irrefutable evidence that plaintiff has failed to adequately prosecute its claim before this court, plaintiff shall be afforded a final opportunity to comply with this court's orders and to avoid dismissal under this court's rules.
-For this reason, defendant's motion shall be denied.
-The court notes, however, that in light of the pattern of dilatory conduct on the part of plaintiff described herein, this order serves as plaintiff's final warning that failure to comply with this court's orders and/or with plaintiff's discovery obligations shall constitute sufficient grounds for the court, without further notice to plaintiff, to enter an order dismissing this case pursuant to RCFC 41(b).
+The court herein sets forth its order directing dismissal of plaintiff's suit for failure to prosecute pursuant to Rule 41(b) of the Rules of the United States Court of Federal Claims (RCFC).
+As this court noted in its order of November 10, 2015 ("RCFC 41(b) Order") which denied defendant's motion to dismiss for failure to prosecute, there was at that time irrefutable evidence that plaintiff had failed to adequately prosecute its claim before this court.
+Nonetheless, the court afforded plaintiff "a final opportunity to comply with this court's orders and to avoid dismissal under this court's rules."
+RCFC 41(b) Order, at 1.
+That same order warned plaintiff that "in light of the pattern of dilatory conduct on the part of plaintiff described herein, this order serves as plaintiff's final warning that failure to comply with this court's orders and/or with plaintiff's discovery obligations shall constitute sufficient grounds for the court, without further notice to plaintiff, to enter an order dismissing this case pursuant to RCFC 41(b)."
+Id.
+Because plaintiff's counsel has yet again ignored a court-ordered deadline since the issuance of the RCFC 41(b) Order, dismissal at this time is appropriate.
+The court begins with a recitation of the facts that led to the issuance, on November 10,